status-im/nim-protobuf-serialization/README.md

 Messages in protobuf are serialized according to a schema found in `.proto` files.
 The library requires that types are annotated with schema information - this can be done either directly in Nim or, for some `proto3` files, generated using the `import_proto3` macro.

 Both Protobuf 2 and Protobuf 3 semantics are supported.
-When declaring an object, add either the `protobuf2` or `protobuf3` pragma to declare which to use.
+When declaring an object, add either the `proto2` or `proto3` pragma to declare which to use, as seen in the `syntax` element in protobuf.

 When using Protobuf 3, a `import_proto3` macro is available.
-Taking in a file path, it can directly parse a Protobuf 3 spec file and generate the matching Nim types:
+Taking in a file path, it can directly parse a Protobuf 3 spec file and generate the matching Nim types, same as if they had been written manually.

 ### Annotating objects